-- where you apply for membership or are a member, or where you apply for or receive a grant from us, -we may receive information about you from other professional defence organisations, insurance companies, employers and other third parties who provide us with details of your professional practice and career history
+- where you apply for membership or are a member, or where you apply for or receive a grant from us, -we may receive information about you from other professional defence organisations, insurance companies, employers and other third parties who for example provide us with details of your professional practice and career history

 - where you are involved in a claim or complaint (whether as a member, claimant, complainant or co-defendant, for example), we may receive information about you from a member, complainant, claimant, witness, expert, court, regulator, law firms or professional regulatory bodies who are involved in the claim or complaint

 - Through cookies: we use a variety of cookies to perform different functions, including to welcome you back when you return to the website, helping us to provide a better, faster, and safer browsing experience and tracking your usage of our websites.
 More information relating to cookies can be found here.
 You can read more about the different types of cookies that we use on the cookies page.